vzool/docs/api/reference.md

 ### Extensions

 Directus can easily be extended through the addition of several types of extensions.
 Extensions are important pieces of the Directus App that live in the decoupled Directus API.
-These include Interfaces, Listing Views, and Pages.
+These include Interfaces, Layouts, and Pages.
 These three different types of extensions live in their own directory and may have their own endpoints.

 #### Get Interfaces, Layouts and Pages